-For example, you'll take an e-learning course in German which will count as part of your third year mark and prepare you for your Year 4 German courses.
+For example, you will take an e-learning course in German which will count as part of your Year 3 mark and prepare you for your Year 4 German courses.

 If international travel is not possible, you will be offered alternative ways of engaging with your subjects.
 This will allow you to meet your learning outcomes and prepare for your final year.

 You will continue to study Chinese language, focusing on advanced skills in speaking, reading and writing.
 You will build on your existing translation skills.

 Alongside the Chinese language, you will be able to choose from courses on film, politics, modern and pre-modern history, literature, contemporary Chinese society, and economic history.

 You will take German language classes in essay and précis writing, spoken German, and German-to-English translation of literary and journalistic texts.

 You will also choose a specialist honours-level course from a wide range in German literature, film and theatre, and write a long essay in German.